Medical expert of the article

 Chronic hepatitis C is transmitted in several ways:

-- the sexual way;
+- sexual tract;

-The markers for the HCV replication phase are the detection of anti-HCVcoreIgM and IgG in the blood with an anti-HCV1gG / IgM coefficient within 3-4 AU in the absence of aHTH-HCVNS4 and detection of HCV-RNA in the blood.
+Markers of the replication phase of the hepatitis C virus are the detection of anti-HCVcoreIgM and IgG in the blood with the anti-HCVlgG/IgM coefficient within 3-4 U in the absence of aHTH-HCVNS4 and the detection of HCV-RNA in the blood.

 Mechanisms of liver damage in chronic hepatitis C